 How to Serve Bolognese Sauce:

-- Serve this meat sauce over noodles like pappardelle or spaghetti, gnocchi, or serve it over a bed of creamy polenta.
+- Serve this meat sauce over noodles like pappardelle or spaghetti, potato gnocchi, or serve it over a bed of creamy polenta.

 - Garnish plates with a sprinkling of fresh grated parmesan cheese and chopped fresh basil or parsley.